systemd/mkosi/mkosi/resources/mkosi.md

 and `mkosi.local.conf` only apply to the file itself.

-If there are multiple `[Match]` sections in the same configuration file, each of them has to be satisified in order for the configuration file to be included.
+If there are multiple `[Match]` sections in the same configuration file, each of them has to be satisfied in order for the configuration file to be included.
 Specifically, triggering matches only apply to the current `[Match]` section and are reset between multiple `[Match]` sections.
 As an example, the following will only match if the output format is one